 What’s your guiltiest pleasure?

 I’m not big on guilt but when the local berries are in (as they are now), I have been known to have strawberry shortcake for dinner.
 Two helpings.
-Okay, two-and… Read More
+Okay, two-and-a-half h… Read More

 I’m at home in Vermont, working on Stone Bridges, my next Swift River Valley novel, and doing a lot of walking.
 I’m getting back to running after my half-marathon in early June, but walking is so good for my creative soul.
 Joe and I love to walk on our trips to Ireland, often revisiting beloved routes as well as trying new ones.
 A favorite are the trails at Derreen Garden on the southwest coast.
 We took this shot on a quiet walk a couple of years ago, when we caught the rhododendrons in bloom.
 So peaceful and beautiful…